 Eventually, one day, she sees a picture of Raymond Andrew Joubert in the newspaper, as a man who’s been arrested for vandalizing graves.
 She finally gets an explanation for her missing ring, that the person by the side of her bed that night in the lake house was no Moonlight man, but it was Raymond who happened to spare her.
 She also understands why Gerald’s body was missing its nose and ears.
 She decides that she’s going for Raymond’s arraignment.

 Gerald’s Game: Ending Court Scene

-Facing off with her monster is the ultimate thing she needs to do to be free of her past.
+The ending of Gerald’s Game has Jessie realizing that facing off with her monster is the ultimate thing she needs to do to be free of her past.
 This is she facing her fears.
 When she sees Raymond, he looks back at her and says “You’re not real.
 You’re only made of moonlight”.
 This confirms that it was indeed him in the lake house and that she didn’t see an apparition.
 That death is not coming to claim his runaway bride.
 Over time, she has magnified her fears inside her mind – her father, her broken marriage, her Moonlight Man.
 As she walks up to Raymond, she faces all of her fears and says “You’re so much smaller than I remember”.
 Jessie acknowledges that she had been allowing her fears to manifest into something that was far larger than what she could handle.
 But saying this she’s taking back control.
 We are shown a younger Jessie walking away as the eclipse clears and this metaphorically states that her days are going to be brighter going forward.